d2s/Documentation/Docs/DIYNAS.md

 3. [Intel RAID Controller SASUC8I 8P, SAS/SATA](http://www.newegg.com/Product/Product.aspx?Item=N82E16816117157) RAID 0/1/1E/10E, PCIe x8 (2x int. mini-SAS SFF-8087) (the 8-port controller is from 2011 and still working)
 4. [MSI H110I](https://www.msi.com/Motherboard/H110I-PRO.html#hero-overview) Pro, Socket-1151 motherboard
 5. [Intel Core i5-6400](http://ark.intel.com/products/88185/Intel-Core-i5-6400-Processor-6M-Cache-up-to-3_30-GHz), Socket-LGA1151 processor
-  - using the Intel Core i5 as CPU in NAS is probably a overkill
+  - using the Intel Core i5 as CPU in NAS is probably an overkill
 6. Kingston ValueRAM DDR4 2133MHz 16GB
-7. Two WD Red 1TB NAS Harddrive, SATA 6Gb/s (SATA 3.0), 64MB, 3.5", 24x7 reliability, IntelliPower (bought in 2014)
+7. Two WD Red 1TB NAS Hard drive, SATA 6Gb/s (SATA 3.0), 64MB, 3.5", 24x7 reliability, IntelliPower (bought in 2014)
 8. Two WD Desktop Green 2TB SATA 6Gb/s, (SATA 3.0), IntelliPower, 64MB, 3.5" (bought in 2012)
   - one disk HW failed and replaced in 2013 without any loss of data

 ## Setup of NAS - ZFS filesystem

-The server has 3 Terrabyte (TB) of storage.
+The server has 3 Terabyte (TB) of storage.
 The storage is setup as a ZFS filesystem and all disks (four disks altogether, two disks of 2TB each and two disks of 1TB each) are all setup as a ZFS mirror.
 That is the two 2TB disks are mirroring each other as well as the two 1TB disks.
 If one disk fails ZFS is automatically restoring (by ZFS scrub) the failing disk.
 If one disk fails (by HW) and must be replaced ZFS has functionality for unmounting failed disk, mount a new one and put the new one into mirrored pool again.

 ZFS is a very cool and robust filesystem.
 You can manage ZFS filesystems by command-line, but there are some very good GUI around for that as well.
 I have for some years used the free version of [napp-it](http://napp-it.org/).
 After replacing Oracle Solaris as OS I cannot use napp-it.
-NAS4free includes its own webbased GUI.
+NAS4free includes its own web based GUI.

 So it is easy and cheap to setup a backup server based on Linux or other server OS and rsync.
 There is an open source project [Netatalk](http://netatalk.sourceforge.net/) Apple Filing Protocol ([AFP](https://en.wikipedia.org/wiki/Apple_Filing_Protocol)) fileserver.
 Some years ago I testet Apple Time Machine and Netatalk on a Solaris 11 server.
 It worked for some time, but also failed.
 I dont know stable Netatalk and Apple Time Machine is now.
 But for me rsync is the best solution.
 And for backups to remote servers outside my house (by Internet connection) rsync is most likely the best tool to use.
 By using rsync I backup all data on my Macs.
-A complete reinstallation of a Macbook is done by a fresh install of OS X and then restore all data by rsync.
+A complete reinstallation of a MacBook is done by a fresh install of OS X and then restore all data by rsync.
 Safe and reliable.

 <div class="separator" style="clear: both; text-align: center;">
 <a href="https://1.bp.blogspot.com/-HXJd4gxFSv4/V5296rU5ogI/AAAAAAAALwA/bcWuJ8nnipISjDrFeuCLCI7Xoo9EguS2gCLcB/s1600/WhatIsRsyncOSX.001.jpeg" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" height="480" src="https://1.bp.blogspot.com/-HXJd4gxFSv4/V5296rU5ogI/AAAAAAAALwA/bcWuJ8nnipISjDrFeuCLCI7Xoo9EguS2gCLcB/s640/WhatIsRsyncOSX.001.jpeg" width="640" /></a>